 During the lease term in West Springfield

-During lease, the rental home belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in West Springfield, the tenant must allow us to go into the rental home.
-Some justifiable reasons to access rental property are to:
+During lease, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental property in West Springfield, the tenant must allow us to access the rental property.
+Some good reasons to come into rental property are to:

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
-However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in West Springfield.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate tenants in West Springfield.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a free reference for property owners in West Springfield
+a good archive for landlords in West Springfield

-- Before you put a renter in your investment in West Springfield
+- Before you put a renter in your rental in West Springfield

 - Collections and evictions